 A teaser trailer was posted online by ufotable, which confirms that the animation studio is returning for producing the Demon Slayer movie.
 More details are likely to follow in the future.

-The time frame for the Demon Slayer movie release date has been confirmed to be in 2020.
-However, the exact release date has not yet been announced, nor has there been any announcement of a release in U.S. theaters.
+The Demon Slayer movie release date has been confirmed for October 16, 2020.
+However, it’s still possible the coronavirus pandemic could cause delays if the virus lingers.
+So far, there has not been any announcement of a Demon Slayer: Infinity Train release date for U.S. theaters.

 Demon Slayer: Kimetsu no Yaiba Season 2 release date